nbtin/MediaEval2023/source_code/README.md

 - `name`: the name of the sub-folder of `project`, which contains output for a specific video.
 The system will automatically get the ID of the video (for example, `66` for `66.mp4`) and use it as the name of the sub-folder.
 - `save-txt`: use this flag to save the output in `.txt` format.
 By default, the `run.sh` will use this flag (recommended).
 - `save-json`: use this flag to save detection information in `.json` format.
 By default, the `run.sh` will use this flag.
 - `exist-ok`: use this flag to overwrite the output folder if it already exists.
-By default, the `run.sh` will use this flag.
+By default, the `run.sh` will not use this flag.
 For example, if a folder named `66` has already existed, the default command in `run.sh` will create another folder named `662` to store new output.
 - `conf`: the confidence threshold for the model to detect an object.
 Default is `0.25`.
 - `iou`: the IoU threshold for the model to detect an object.
 Default is `0.70`.